codpen/sportszilla-react-graphql/README.md

 3. In a second terminal navigate to the client folder and run `npm install` in your terminal to install dependencies.
 Then simply run `npm start` to get the react frontend running.
 You should see the app open up in your browser at http://localhost:3000 - the default react port.

-4. The app is running :-)z
+4. The app is running :-)

 And that's it!!
 Happy coding